cfengine/documentation/overview/directory-structure.markdown

 * `runalerts.sh`: Updates Mission Portal status and activates alert actions (Enterprise only)
 * `cf-hub`: Responsible for collecting reports from remote agents.
 (CFEngine Enterprise only)

-See Also: [CFEngine Component Applications and Daemons][Overview#CFEngine Component Applications and Daemons]
+See also: [CFEngine component applications and daemons][Overview#CFEngine component applications and daemons]

-## Directories for Policy Files
+## Directories for policy files

 ### /var/cfengine/modules